murabus/murabus/content/research/worksinprogress.md

 ---

-"Electoral Consequences of Administrative Reforms" (under review)
+"Electoral Consequences of Administrative Reforms"

 "Nationalization of Local Elections" (with Cameron Wimpy)